gianaugusto/auction-api/README.md

 The system uses object-oriented design principles to model the different components:

-1. **Vehicle** - An abstract base class that defines common properties for all vehicle types
+1. **Vehicle** - An abstract base class that defines common properties for all vehicle types, such as ID, manufacturer, model, year, and starting bid.
+This class serves as the foundation for the inventory system.
-2. **Vehicle Types** - Concrete classes for Hatchback, Sedan, SUV, and Truck that inherit from Vehicle
+2. **Vehicle Types** - Concrete classes for Hatchback, Sedan, SUV, and Truck that inherit from Vehicle.
+These classes represent specific types of vehicles in the inventory.
+3. **InventoryService** - A service class that handles the business logic for managing inventory, including adding and searching for vehicles.
-3. **Auction** - A class that represents an auction for a vehicle, including bid management
+4. **Auction** - A class that represents an auction for a vehicle, including bid management
-4. **AuctionService** - A service class that handles the business logic for managing auctions
+5. **AuctionService** - A service class that handles the business logic for managing auctions

 ### Repository Pattern

 The repository pattern is used to abstract data access:

+1. **IInventoryRepository** - An interface that defines the contract for inventory data access
+2. **InventoryRepository** - A concrete implementation of the repository interface
-1. **IAuctionRepository** - An interface that defines the contract for auction data access
+3. **IAuctionRepository** - An interface that defines the contract for auction data access
-2. **AuctionRepository** - A concrete implementation of the repository interface
+4. **AuctionRepository** - A concrete implementation of the repository interface

 ### Dependency Injection